wonderbird/rename-project/README.md

 ## Attention

-For building the MacOS disk image you need to use the Java 8 compiler.
+For building the MacOS disk image you need to use the Oracle Java 8 compiler.

 ## Key Functions